csurfer/gitsuggest/README.md

 gitsuggest <username>

 # Password can be skipped which means you chose to go the unauthenticated
-# way which may raise RateLimitExceeded exception.
+# way which may raise RateLimitExceeded exception.To skip password enter
+# nothing when prompted for password and press enter.

 # NOTE: Using it this way generates a static html page with the search
 # results.
 This gets opened it in your default browser.

+# To fetch better suggestions at the cost of extra time and calls
+gitsuggest <username> --deep_dive

+# Without the --deep_dive flag we limit the suggestion to consider only
+# the repositories you have starred.
+With --deep_dive we also consider
+# repositories which people you follow have starred.
 ```

 ### As a module